pysmo/pysmo/docs/first-steps/index.md

 [Protocol][typing.Protocol] classes help with exactly that.
 They are almost always going to be far less complex than a generic class(1).
 As such they allow breaking up a problem into smaller pieces, and write e.g. a function that works with a certain protocol rather than one particular class.
-As the protocols are far less likely to change than the class, updating the function to work with the latest implementation of a class won't be necessary.
+The protocols define an interface a function can work with.
+It's as if a contract exists between a class and a function, whereby the class guarantees that the part they have a contract for is never going to change, regardless of what might happen elsewhere in the class.
+In pysmo, these contracts are the *types* we will discuss in greater detail later on.
 { .annotate }

 1. A generic class is a *proper* class, which holds data, has methods and attributes etc (unlike a [protocol][typing.Protocol] class, which only contains the structure of a class).

+!!! note
     It is also much easier to design a new class to work with existing functions using protocols (provided the functions were also written with protocols in mind, of course).
-Consider for example a problem that typically would involve storing data in files of a particular format, and using a Python class to access and manipulate data in this files.
-The file format, Python class, and scripts would likely be strongly coupled to each other in such a scenario.
+Consider for example a problem that typically would involve storing data in files of a particular format, and using a Python class to access and manipulate data in these files.
+The file format, Python class, and all the Python scripts would likely be strongly coupled to each other in such a scenario.
 Given how much data are produced these days, it is conceivable that our hypothetical project might also grow to a point where storing data in individual files is no longer feasible, and instead something like a database must be used.
 A class to access a database is likely wildly different to one designed for accessing a particular file format.
-Thus it would be quite a big task to create a new class to work with the database, while also being compatible with the existing code that up until now was always using data from files.
+Thus it would be quite a big task to create a new class that works with the database, while also being compatible with the existing code that up until now was always using data from files.
 This would be trivial had protocols been used from the beginning.
-The *types* defined by protocols are always going to be simpler than types defined by generic classes, as they strip away the intrinsic complexities stemming from things like file or database access.
+    The types defined by protocols are always going to be simpler than types defined by generic classes, as they strip away the intrinsic complexities stemming from things like file or database access.
 In short, because the existing functions would not have to concern themselves with things like file access, the newly designed "database class" would also not have to.

 ## Next steps